October 23rd 2025

 This is the first time I won't be managing a support team directly.

-Instead, I’ll be working at the intersection of product and community, helping Plain's customers — teams like Vercel, Ashby, Cursor, n8n, and Granola — design exceptional support operations.
+Instead, I’ll be working at the intersection of product and community, helping Plain's customers - teams like Ashby, Cursor, n8n, and Granola - design exceptional support operations.

 These companies serve millions of users, and part of our mission at Plain is to raise the bar for what great support feels like.

-That’s why everyone at Plain works directly with customers.
+That’s also why everyone at Plain works directly with customers.
 When you're building a support platform, there's no hiding from your own product.
 We live what we sell.

 For me, this role is a way to take everything I’ve learned and share it beyond a single company.
 To help more teams design thoughtful, efficient, and human support systems, and to build the infrastructure that makes that possible.